Portantino Bill Links Extra School Funding to Enrollment

 First published in the Jan.
-6 print issue of the Outlook Valley Sun.
+8 print issue of the Burbank Leader.

 State Sen. Anthony Portantino announced a bill this week that would provide supplemental funding to K-12 schools based on student enrollment numbers.